datastronaut/lewagon-deepdive-front/README.md

 To address both problems, we agreed on the following preprocessing workflow:

-**Target duration**: duration of all audio samples that will be processed by our model, we deemed that **5 seconds** was a sufficient duration to observe and hear significant patterns.
+**Target duration**: duration of all audio signals that will be processed by our model, we deemed that **5 seconds** was a sufficient duration to observe and hear significant patterns.

 Step 1: **Train** - **Validation** - **Test** split on the dataset, as we will perform some Data Augmentation solely on the Train set.